rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 EIP20.deployed().then((instance=>instance.transfer("0x7dadb9d442cfe7fc75fd472d63afc16934d7aa44", 1)))
 ```

-After its successful execution, check the minter account's balance again to see the changed balance.
+After its successful execution, check the minter's account again to see the change in balance.

 ```javascript
 EIP20.deployed().then((instance=>instance.balanceOf("0xa07982385a16f0C7a9eEbAD5F44d2093A2856997").then(b=>b.toNumber())))